 - (1) The department shall make detailed quarterly expenditure reports available to the transportation commission and to the public on the department's web site using current department resources.
-The reports must include a summary of revenue generated by tolls on the Tacoma Narrows bridge and state route number 520 bridge and an itemized depiction of the use of that revenue. - (2) \$17,786,000 of the route number 520 corridor state account -- state appropriation is provided solely for nonvendor costs associated with tolling the state route number 520 bridge. amount, \$500,000 must be placed in unallotted status until the office of financial management deems that these funds are available and are Funds from the state route number needed to cover the expenditures.
-520 corridor account--state appropriation shall not be used to pay for items prohibited by Executive Order 1057, including subscriptions to technical publications, employee educational expenses, professional membership dues and fees, employee recognition and safety awards, meals light refreshments, commute meeting and trip reduction incentives, and employee travel. - (3) The department shall report quarterly on the civil penalty process to the office of financial management and the house of representatives and senate transportation committees beginning September 30, 2011.
-The reports must include a summary table for each toll facility that includes: The number of notices of civil penalty issued; the number of recipients who pay before the notice becomes a penalty; the number of recipients who request a hearing and the number who do not respond; workload costs related to hearings; the cost and effectiveness of debt collection activities; and revenues generated from notices of civil penalty.
+The reports must include a summary of revenue generated by tolls on the Tacoma Narrows bridge and state route number 520 bridge and an itemized depiction of the use of that revenue. - (2) \$17,786,000 of the state route number 520 corridor account--state appropriation is provided solely for nonvendor costs

-(4) \$164,000 of the state route number 520 corridor account--state appropriation and \$259,000 of the Tacoma Narrows toll bridge account--state appropriation are provided solely for benchmark studies for tolling operations.
-These studies are to determine the costs of tolling operations activities so that efficiencies may be identified and future costs may be reduced.
+- associated with tolling the state route number 520 bridge.
+Funds from the state route number 520 corridor account--state appropriation shall not be used to pay for items prohibited by Executive Order 1057, including subscriptions to technical publications, employee educational expenses, professional membership dues and fees, employee recognition and safety awards, meeting meals and light refreshments, commute trip reduction incentives, and employee travel. - (3) The department shall report quarterly on the civil penalty process to the office of financial management and the house of representatives and senate transportation committees beginning September 30, 2011.
+The reports must include a summary table for each toll facility that includes: The number of notices of civil penalty issued; the number of recipients who pay before the notice becomes a penalty; the number of recipients who request a hearing and the number who do not respond; workload costs related to hearings; the cost and effectiveness of debt collection activities; and revenues generated from notices of civil penalty. - (4) \$164,000 of the state route number 520 corridor account--state appropriation and \$259,000 of the Tacoma Narrows toll bridge account-state appropriation are provided solely for benchmark studies for tolling operations.
+These studies are to determine the costs of tolling operations activities so that efficiencies may be identified and future costs may be reduced. - (5) It is the intent of the legislature that transitioning to a statewide tolling operations center and preparing for all-electronic tolling on certain toll facilities will have no adverse revenue or expenditure impact on the Tacoma Narrows toll bridge account.
+Any increased costs related to this transition shall not be allocated to the Tacoma Narrows toll bridge account.
+All costs associated with the toll adjudication process are anticipated to be covered by revenue collected from the toll adjudication process.

-NEW SECTION.
+32 NEW SECTION.
 Sec.
-210. FOR THE DEPARTMENT OF TRANSPORTATION--INFORMATION TECHNOLOGY--PROGRAM C
+210. FOR THE DEPARTMENT OF TRANSPORTATION--33 INFORMATION TECHNOLOGY--PROGRAM C

-13 Transportation Partnership Account--State
+34 Transportation Partnership Account--State